-The total amount of capital expenditure incurred in the year is shown in the table below (including the value of assets acquired under finance leases), together with the resources that have been used to finance it.
+The total amount of capital expenditure incurred in the year is shown in the table below (including the value of assets acquired under IFRS 16 for Right of Use (ROU) assets under finance leases), together with the resources that have been used to finance it.
 Where capital expenditure is to be financed in future years by charges to revenue as assets are used by the Authority, the expenditure results in an increase in the Capital Financing Requirement (CFR), a measure of the capital expenditure incurred historically by the Authority that has yet to be financed.
 The CFR movement is analysed in the second part of this note.